 Unfortunately, Cornwall Hospice Care cannot offer legal advice.
-We may however be able to assist with simple queries or refer you to a solicitor who supports the hospice through our Make a Will Week.
+We can however, offer a FREE Will writing service with McClure Solicitors.
+See our Free Will Writing Page.
 We can also answer any further questions you may have about how we would use your gift.

-If you would like to find out more about leaving a gift or legacy to Cornwall Hospice Care in your Will, please contact Debbie Henshaw on 01726 874065 or email firstname.lastname@example.org.
+If you would like to find out more about leaving a gift or legacy to Cornwall Hospice Care in your Will, please contact Paul Jones on 01726 66868 or email firstname.lastname@example.org